Amateur cons fall victim to an epic prank after stealing from Zen Arbitrage

 What follows is the true story about how “Book Profits” (aka “Textbook Money”) stole our data, and how we royally conned them in the process.

 - How thieves tried to steal data from Zen Arbitrage.

-- Exposing the cultprits as Textbook Money.
+- Exposing the culprits as Book Profits/Textbook Money.